Woubi Chéri

 Woubi Chéri (English: Darling Woubi) is a 1998 French/Ivorian documentary that shows a few days in the life of various members of the gay and transgender community in Abidjan, Côte d'Ivoire.
-It is one of a very few films from Africa to deal with LGBT issues.
+At the time of its release, it was one of the very few films from Africa to deal with LGBT issues.

 The title comes from the term "woubi", meaning a man who plays the role of a wife in a homosexual relationship.
 Also featured in the documentary are "yossis", men who act as husbands to woubis, who are often bisexual and also in conventional marriages.
 The film won Best Documentary awards at the New York Lesbian, Gay, Bisexual, & Transgender Film Festival, the Turin International Lesbian & Gay Film Festival, and the Transgender Festival in London.